kubernetes-sigs/gateway-api/site-src/implementations.md

 A light-weight minimal install of Istio can be used to provide a Beta-quality implementation of the Kubernetes Gateway API for cluster ingress traffic control.
-For service mesh users, Istio 1.16 and later support the GAMMA initiative's experimental Gateway API [support for east-west traffic management][gamma] within the mesh.
+For service mesh users, Istio 1.16 and later support the [GAMMA initiative's][gamma] experimental Gateway API [support for east-west traffic management][gamma] within the mesh.

 Much of Istio's documentation, including all of the [ingress tasks][istio-1] and several mesh-internal traffic management tasks, already includes parallel instructions for